Dixon High School shooter charged on 3 counts

 According to Dixon High School officials, Milby had enough credits to graduate with his class Sunday.

-The Dixon High School graduation will go on as planned this weekend, officials said.
-Dixon Police said uniformed and plainclothes officers will be present at the event to ensure safety.
+The Dixon High School graduation will go on as planned this weekend, officials said, though there will be extra security measures in place.
+Authorities said there will be plainclothes officers present and that backpacks and large purses will not be allowed into the ceremony in order to ensure the safety of all those attending.